Jacarte/jacarte.github.io/_posts/2021-11-01-HandMadeWasmDeploInFastly.md

 The first thought is to decompile the generated Wasm module to the textual format and then add the custom Wasm code in the return place.
 If you try to find this place inside the generated Wasm, the work is nearly impossible since the HTTP service's abstraction is enormous in the Wasm representation.

-But, we can add a function in the `main.rs` that will contain the custom Wasm code, call this function from the Response body (all this in Rust without complication).
+But, we can add a function in the `main.rs` that will contain the custom Wasm code and call this function from the Response body (all this writing Rust without complication).
 And then, find for this function in the Wasm binary, adding the custom code following the previous steps.

 ```Rust
 pub fn template() {